Public Engagement

 The Import Building entrance, Canary Wharf

-Republic is a co-working campus in Canary Wharf that has recently set up the festive fete to improve digital confidence for local older people.
-Using this as an opportunity introduce older people to Republic, we invited residents from Age UK East London's Russia Lane, in addition to other Tower Hamlets residents who have engaged with our workshops in the past.
-Our Tea & Tech workshops were also accompanied by workshops from The People Speak, as well as festive treats and products provided by local businesses.
-The People Speak’s workshops focused on the use of audio equipment, and included a live talk show blending karaoke and conversations about technology, as well as utilising Republic’s podcast studio to record discussions stimulated by reminiscence.
+Republic, a co-working campus in Canary Wharf, recently organized this festive event to boost digital confidence among local seniors.
+We saw this as an excellent opportunity to introduce older people to Republic and invited residents from Age UK East London's Russia Lane, along with other Tower Hamlets residents who had previously participated in our workshops.
+Our Tea & Tech workshops were complemented by sessions from The People Speak, alongside festive treats and products from local businesses.
+The People Speak's workshops focused on using audio equipment, featuring a live talk show that combined karaoke and conversations about technology, and utilized Republic's podcast studio to record discussions sparked by reminiscence activities.

 Person drawing on tablet